yjiao/codeforces-api/ui/README.md

 # Custom User Profiles

 The scripts in this folder creates individualized user profiles similar to those found [here](http://codeforces.com/blog/entry/46304).
 In this bare bones version, plots are made in R and aggregated in a HTML page.
+An example report can be seen by clicking on report.html in the current directory.

 ## Requirements
 - R (scripts were written under version 3.2.4).